 Director and Founder

 Silvia opened Kids’ Canvas in 2009 while searching for a fun social environment for her daughter.
 She noticed a lack of appropriate child care options in her own neighborhood, Bushwick and decided to offer arts classes to local kids.
 She offers visual and performing arts opportunities for kids in a setting that promotes learning, fun and healthy social interaction.
-Silvia holds a degree in Biomedical Engineering from Columbia University and has completed graduate courses in Early Childhood Education at Brooklyn College.
+Silvia holds a degree in Biomedical Engineering from Columbia University and has completed graduate courses in Early Childhood Education at Brooklyn College and Executive Education courses at Harvard Business School.
+She is also a founding member of the Bushwick Food Cooperative.
 Her two children both attended Kids’ Canvas.

 Assistant Director and Theater Teacher